DzidediSenaya/alx-system_engineering-devops/0x01-shell_permissions/README.md

-chmod u+x makes the file executable for your user chmod u+x,g+x,o+r filename executes permission to the owner and the group owner, and read permission to other users, to the file chmod a+x filename adds execution permission to the owner, the group owner and the other users, to the file
+chmod u+x makes the file executable for your user chmod u+x,g+x,o+r filename executes permission to the owner and the group owner, and read permission to other users, to the file chmod a+x filename adds execution permission to the owner, the group owner and the other users, to the file chmod 007 filename gives no executable permission to owner and group but all permissions to other users